Kron4ek/wine-portable-executable/README.md

 First of all, **FUSE** is required.

-And, despite almost all libraries are included into squashfs image, some basic libraries are still needed to be installed.
+And, despite almost all libraries are included into squashfs image, some basic libraries are still need to be installed.
 Some required libraries:

 * libc6 (glibc)
 * libGL (videodriver)